 macOS 12 or earlier: Choose Apple menu > System Preferences > Apple ID, click Options next to the iCloud Drive tickbox, then make sure the Keynote tickbox is selected.
 (If you don’t see Options, make sure the iCloud Drive tick box is selected.)

 On your Mac or Windows computer, go to iCloud.com, then sign in using the same Apple ID.

 For more information about using Keynote for iCloud, see Keynote for iCloud Help.

 Here are a few things to keep in mind about using iCloud to manage your presentations across devices:

-If you edit and then close a presentation when you’re not connected to the internet, you see a cloud icon next to the presentation thumbnail in the Open dialog on your Mac.
-The next time you connect to the internet, the edited presentation is saved in iCloud Drive.
+If you edit and then close a presentation when you’re not connected to the Internet, you see a cloud icon next to the presentation thumbnail in the Open dialogue on your Mac.
+The next time you connect to the Internet, the edited presentation is saved in iCloud Drive.

 If you edit a presentation on multiple computers or devices and don’t allow time for your edits to sync, you will see conflicts.
 If you do get a conflict, you can choose to preserve any or all of the versions.
 (This applies only to presentations not shared with others).